David-Bugaboo/Twentyheim/Treasures.md

 using the obliteration orb, then the caster immediately suffers a \+5 elemental
 magic attack and the orb is destroyed.
 The spellcaster using the orb never suffers
 an attack from it.
-Any time between games, a wizard can pay 300gc to have this orb affixed to
+Any time between games, a wizard can pay 300 coroas to have this orb affixed to
 a staff (magic or otherwise).
 In this case, it no longer takes up an item slot.
 However, if the orb is ever destroyed, the staff to which it is affixed is also
 destroyed.